will-0/willhalfpenny.me/docs/_posts/2024-08-29-role-of-context.markdown

 -	Allows listener to filter out irrelevant information
 -	Several human-factors roles (e.g. instigating the end of a party without offending)
 -	Facilitate unspoken inferences to be made faster.
--	Several human-factors roles (e.g. instigating the end of a party without offending)
--	Facilitate unspoken inferences to be made faster.

 ## What is the role of context in data?